sunzhuntu/Recurrent-Knowledge-Graph-Embedding/README.md

     - Feed both postive and negative path into the recurrent neural network

-      - Input Data: positive-path.txt, negative-path.txt, pre-train-user-embedding.txt, pre-train-item-embedding.txt
+      - Input Data: positive-path.txt, negative-path.txt, pre-train-user-embedding.txt, pre-train-item-embedding.txt (the item embedding is pre-trained via item2vec, and the pre-train-user-embedding is the average embeddings of item embeddings that the user has interaction with)

       - Output Data: post-train-user-embedding.txt, post-train-item-embedding.txt